DIY Food Projects

 Jen | published in

-All, DIY Food Projects, Farming, Gardening, & Food Preservation, Homemade Sausage and Meat Cookery, Honorable Herbs, Parsley, Sausages, Meats, Veritable Vegetables, Weekend Projects
+All, DIY Food Projects, Farming, Gardening, & Food Preservation, Honorable Herbs, Meats and Sausages, Parsley, Sausages, Meats, Veritable Vegetables, Weekend Projects

 Somehow I ended up with a large turkey carcass in my refrigerator at the close of yesterday evening.
 Funny, since Thanksgiving was not at my house, and I was not in charge of cooking the turkey…